samdark/yiipowered/modules/api1/docs.md

 - `description` - project description.
 Note that it may be in different language depending on which URL you are using for API calls.
 See [Languages](#languages).
 - `thumbnail` - URL pointing to project thumbnail image.
+- `users` - users participated in the project.

 ### Particular project <a href="#projects-view" id="projects-view">#</a>